Vyral/anne-stewart-blog/_posts/2020-07-06-q-is-the-housing-market-going-to-crash.md

 {% include youtube.html %}

-*Here are my thoughts about the current state of our housing market.
-Here are my thoughts about the current state of our housing market.*
+<center><em>Here are my thoughts about the current state of our housing market.
+Here are my thoughts about the current state of our housing market.</em></center>
+&nbsp;

 {% include pullquote.html %}